992manav/DocAssist/README.md

 # 🏥 DocAssist Clinical Aid v1.0

-DocAssist is an AI-powered clinical assistant designed to provide doctors and healthcare professionals with instant access to patient data, slide-based document search, real-time medical guideline updates, and intelligent query assistance.

 DocAssist RAG is an AI-powered clinical assistant designed to provide doctors and healthcare professionals with instant access to patient data, slide-based document search, real-time medical guideline updates, and intelligent query assistance using Retrieval-Augmented Generation (RAG).

 📌 Features